 - East Midlands Designer Outlet in South Normanton, Derbyshire is about halfway between Sheffield and Nottingham.
-This outlet is part of a group that tend to focus on familiar brands rather than real designer bargains.
+This outlet is part of a group that tends to focus on familiar brands rather than real designer bargains.
 But, if you are looking for a particular brand of sports shoes, jeans or t-shirts at less than high street prices, you will probably find them here.

-- Freeport Talke near Stoke on the Cheshire/Staffordshire border. changed its name from Freeport Talke.
+- Affinity Staffordshire near Stoke on the Cheshire/Staffordshire border. changed its name from Freeport Talke.
 There are 44 stores, a mix of popular brands and shops that only seem to appear in discount malls (see Let the Buyer Beware, below).
 The mall is anchored by a Market & Spencer and has branches of Sports Direct and Nike on its list.

-- Springfields Spaulding Outlet Shopping near Springfields Festival Gardens in Spaulding, Lincolnshire.
-About 50 shops offer goods at up to 70% less than recommended retail prices (RRP).
+- Springfields Outlet Shopping near Springfields Festival Gardens in Spaulding, Lincolnshire has about 50 shops offering goods at up to 70% less than recommended retail prices (RRP).

 - Gloucester Quays Designer Outlet has lots of familiar brands and a rather scenic setting near the Gloucester Historic Docks on the Gloucester Ship Canal.
 There's also a multi-screen movie theater so if one of you isn't into shopping, you can take in a flick while your partner enjoys retail therapy.
 The mall's British made brands include the London cult handbag maker Radley, Hugo Boss, Gap and several higher end brands.

-- Lakeside Village Outlet Centre in Doncaster is not far from the Doncaster Racecourse and The South Yorkshire Aircraft Museum.
-Special discounts available if you go with a group of 20 or more.
+- Lakeside Village Outlet Centre in Doncaster is not far from the Doncaster Racecourse and The South Yorkshire Aircraft Museum..
+Special discounts are available if you go with a group of 20 or more.

-- The Mill at Bately in Yorkshire claims to be the UK's biggest retail mill.
+- The Mill Outlet and Garden Centre in Yorkshire claims to be the UK's biggest retail mill.
 There are four floors of discount shopping - clothing, furniture (lots more than you might expect), house and giftware - and 30% discounts are promised.

 - Junction 32 in Castleford, West Yorkshire.
 While you're shopping, the kids can try the snowslope or the climbing wall at Xscape, or have a round of crazy golf.